Travel 2 minutes 16 October 2024

 The view of the River Seine at the Cheval Blanc hotel's 3 Starred Plénitude (© Cheval Blanc Paris)

-For something a bit more relaxed, I avoid the tourist traps and head to Le Voltaire, nestled along the Seine.
-Chef Tony Ducrocq’s menu is all about seasonal French classics.
-Their sole meunière is as good as it gets, and the fries—oh, the fries—are perfection.
+For something a little bit more relaxed, I avoid the tourist traps and head to Le Voltaire, located on the banks of the River Seine.
+Chef Tony Ducrocq's menu is all about seasonal French classics.
+Their sole meunière is as good as it gets, and the fries - oh, the fries! - are just perfection.

 Baked fish at Le Voltaire in Paris (© Restaurant Le Voltaire)